tdilauro/Simplified-wiki/DRMAutodiscoverySpecs.md

 # The `vnd.librarysimplified/drm-client-registration-token` media type

-A document of this media type represents a currently active client token (see "`drm:clientToken").
+A document of this media type represents a currently active client token (see "`drm:clientToken`").
 Apart from this fact, its semantics are identical to the semantics of `application/octet-stream`.

 # The `ccid-urms` URL scheme